YiiiLiu/MovieDataTimeSeries/README.md

 * Relative_Week - Contains relative value between Release date of week and advertising week.
 * Total_Spent_W0 - Total dollar spent up to Week 0 (from the Relative_Week column)
 * Total_Spent_W1 - Total dollar spent up to Week 1 (from the Relative_Week column)

+## Checklist
+- [ ] Look at the $0 on the advertisement dataset.
+- [ ] So far we ignore the NA weeks in order to inspect output, we might need to look more into this after.

 # Boxing Office Data